Supraboy981322/d/README.md

   WantedBy=multi-user.target
   ```

-### client
+### Client
 - In order to download the client binary from your server (optional, but recommended):
-  - compile the client binary
+  - Compile the client binary
     ```sh
     cd client && go build .
     ```
-  - move the client binary to your library dir (and rename it to `dClient`
+  - Move the client binary to your library dir (and rename it to `dClient`
     ```sh
     mv d /your/library/dir/dClient
     ```
-  - download binary from server
+  - Download binary from server
     ```sh
     wget https://your.server.address:8008/d
     ```